ros-navigation/docs.nav2.org/setup_guides/sdf/setup_sdf.rst

 Writing the SDF
 ================

 For now the SDF will pretty much be a copy of the URDF code converted into SDFormat.
 Changes between the two descriptions will happen when we start adding various plugins and sensors in the next tutorials.
+We also add in physical properties needed by the simulator such as the ineria, mass, and material.

 Here is the SDF version of the URDF code: